jwe4ec/fy7e6/README.md

 ## Data

-This project imports intermediate clean data (vX.X.X.X) from the [Public Component](https://osf.io/s8v3h/) of the [MindTrails Calm Thinking Study project](https://osf.io/zbd52/) on OSF.
+This project imports intermediate clean data (**TODO: vX.X.X.X**) from the [Public Component](https://osf.io/s8v3h/) of the [MindTrails Calm Thinking Study project](https://osf.io/zbd52/) on OSF.
 These data were outputted from the study's centralized data cleaning, described on the [MT-Data-CalmThinkingStudy](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy) GitHub repo.

 ## Code